Reviewed – May, 2026

 What is an ERP solution?

-An Enterprise Resource Planning (ERP) solution is a central data repository that connects every department in an organization and allows all the company’s information to be accessed—anytime, anywhere.
-Modern ERP solutions are also powerful, intelligent platforms that can automate manual tasks, consolidate all inventory, product, manufacturing, distribution, and project-related information, and set businesses up for success in the digital economy.
-But, before you can enjoy this “single source of truth,” your business must complete the ERP implementation process.
+Modern ERP solutions are also powerful, intelligent platforms that can automate manual tasks, consolidate all inventory, product, manufacturing, distribution, and project-related information.
+By breaking down data silos, an ERP solution sets businesses up for success in the digital economy.
+However, before your team can enjoy this single source of truth, your business must complete the ERP implementation life cycle.

 What is ERP Implementation?

-What is the ERP Implementation process?
+What Are the Eight Steps of the ERP Implementation Process?

-Below, we’ll discuss in detail the phases of the ERP implementation life cycle.
-Each step should be fully completed before moving on to the next.
-This ensures that all parts of the process are built on firm foundations.
+The timeframe for completing these stages differs from company to company.
+For perspective, most ERP implementations are completed from planning to a fully operational system in six months to one year.
+Each step should be fully completed before moving on to the next, which ensures that all parts of the process are built on firm foundations.

 Step 1: Planning and Organization